This tutorial explains how to draw anime and manga style arms with a breakdown of the proportions and examples of drawing them in different positions.

 Drawing Anime Arms Behind Back

 Arms can be a very challenging area of the body to draw due to their ability to do so many combinations of twists and bends.
-To avoid mistakes when drawing always try and keep proportions in mind and compare the size of one part of the arm to another.
+To avoid mistakes when drawing always try and keep proportions in mind and compare of the different parts of each arm to one another.

 For more on drawing anime bodies check out: